hapax/hapax.github.io/assets/chuzenji.md

 to achieve; to paraphrase the opening lines of *Anna Karenina*, or the second law of thermodynamics, there are many more ways to fall apart than to look good.
 Harmony is a vanishing sliver of phase space.
-Ruin frees matter from the conceit of order.
+Ruin frees matter from the human conceit.

 Now, this democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant